This plant paradox burger is really good, the best to me, at least until I find a better way to make it.

-You can use a grain-free, lectin-free bun.
-I make mine with California Country Gal bread mix or use a portobello mushroom as a base.
+You can use a grain-free, lectin-free bun or use a portobello mushroom as a base.

 If you want to make your own lectin-free bun, you can follow this recipe Lectin-Free Hamburger Buns (Nut-Free, Dairy-Free, Gluten-Free).

 Gundry MD bread mix

 You can also use the Multi-purpose bread mix from Gundry MD for the bun.
 The bread mix is a healthy alternative to whole grains and gluten and can also be used for breakfast, lunch and dinner recipes.

 You will get 20% off and save up to $18.00 when buying 3 bags or more in my Ambassador store.

 Cheese and sauce

 For cheese, I used shavings of Pecorino Romano.
 You can also use Parmigiano Reggiano or a compliant blue cheese for a stronger taste.

 Serving size for the Plant Paradox burger